NL-Cristi/NL-Cristi.github.io/content/post/why-am-i-here.md

 +++
 title = "Why do i exist??"
 date = 2022-10-27T00:00:00+08:00
-description = "In-post APlayer testpage of Hugo theme Fuji" tags = ["Generic"] aplayer = false showLicense = false
+description = "Why do i have a blog" tags = ["Generic"] aplayer = false showLicense = false